romanjelovcan/Calendar/README.md

 ```
 npm install -g live-server
 ```
-2. To start project move to main directory.
+2. To start project move to the main directory.
 ```
 cd Calendar
 ```